navcoin/navcoin/doc/bech32-mod-gen-poly.md

 1. False positive error detection rate when the input contains 5 errors
 1. False positive error detection rate when the input contains 6 errors

-## 3. Selecting polynomial that detects up to 5 errors in 165-byte input string
+## 3. Extration of polynomials satisfying the requirements

-To extract polynomials satisfying our requirements, we used `err6-high-perf.py` script that is based on Jamis's [crc_res.py](https://gist.github.com/tevador/5b3fbbd0877a3412ede07263c6b2663d#:~:text=2.3-,crc_res.py,-The%20crc_res.py) shown below:
+To extract polynomials that can perfectly detect up to 5 errors, we used `err6-high-perf.py` script below that is a modified version of Jamis's [crc_res.py](https://gist.github.com/tevador/5b3fbbd0877a3412ede07263c6b2663d#:~:text=2.3-,crc_res.py,-The%20crc_res.py) script:

 ```python
 #!/usr/bin/python3